nidhhoggr/version-bump/README.md

 <a name="version_types"></a>
 ## Version Types
-versions can be optionally specified as an argument along with pre-release flags and metadata.
+versions can be optionally specified as an argument along with prerelease flags and metadata.
 Must be one of the following:

 * `major`
 * `minor`